Trilarion/opensourcegames/entries/block_attack-rise_of_the_blocks.md

 - Assets license: GPL-2.0, CC-BY-SA, Public domain

 A match-3 game inspired by "Tetris Attack" but more PC friendly.
-Moved from SDL1 to SDL2 with version 2.0.0 released May 1st, 2016.
-Used to have basic network functionality prior to 2.0.0.

 ## Building